nathanallen/nathanallen.github.io/source/_posts/2013-11-02-the-blinking-cursor-effect.markdown

 	  })
 	}

 But using .toggle() had two unwanted side-effects.
-One was that .toggle() by default uses the 'swing' animation which causes the cursor to expland and contract vertically as it fades in and out.
-The other was that the effect was effectively adding and removing the element from the page thereby bumping the position of the elements around it.
-In my case the explansion and contraction was causing the line height to increase and decrease, thereby making the entire line bounce up and down.
+One was that .toggle() by default uses the 'swing' animation which causes the cursor to expand and contract vertically as it fades in and out.
+The other was that the effect was effectively adding and removing the element from the page and therefore was bumping into the things around it.
+In my case the expansion/contraction was causing the line height to increase and decrease, thereby making the entire line bounce up and down.
 Not the effect I was aiming for.

 The reason for this side-effect is that .toggle() uses the css property 'display:none'.
-What I needed was the css property 'visibility:hidden', which could be compared to asking someone to hold your place in line.
-You're not physically there, but someone is holding your space
+What I needed was the css property 'visibility:hidden'.
+You can think of it like asking someone to hold your place in line.
+You're not physically there, but someone is holding your spot.

 So I went back to the drawing board, pitched out the .toggle() method, and decided to do it oldschool.